aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

   --spec file://r-hello-backend-3.json
 ```

-Test by repeatedly using curl to access the URL:
+Once again, you can test by repeatedly using `curl` to access the URL:

 ```
 while sleep 1; do curl $ingress_url/hello-service/hello/Bob ; echo ""; done
 ```

-You should now see that all responses have the new greeting and message.
+This time, you should see that *all* responses have the new greeting and message.
 Hit *Ctrl-C* when done.

 ## Step 9: Delete old version